Black Magic impressively defeated Dennis Connor’s boat to take The ‘Auld Mug’ away from the Americans

 He married in 1973 and moved to Saltash in Cornwall, where he lives with his wife and two daughters.
 He began painting at the age of 27 and specialises in Marine Art from Drake’s period through to the latest high tech yachts.
 In just a few years he has become a leading marine artist with his paintings sought by collectors around the world.

 The Government commissioned Thompson to produce an issue of stamps for Guernsey Island.

-Thompson has recently completed a three year commission to paint scenes from all 26 Challenges for the America’s Cup and throughout he has tried to mix drama with tranquillity and to ring the changes between light and shade and sea, sky and wind conditions.
+Thompson completed a three year commission to paint scenes from all 26 Challenges for the America’s Cup and throughout he has tried to mix drama with tranquillity and to ring the changes between light and shade and sea, sky and wind conditions.
 This collection has been published as an exciting and informative account of America’s Cup History.

 Thompson has also co-authored “The Story of Yachting” and “R.N.L.I.
 Gold Medal Races“.

 He has exhibited in London, Paris, Washington DC, Mystic Connecticut, Monaco, Vancouver, Guernsey, Italy, Belgium, Germany and Australia and at Royal Society of Marine Artists exhibitions.